 For federated programs, each federate and the RTI catches external signals to shut down in an orderly way.

 When a federate gets such an external signal (e.g. control-C), it sends a RESIGN message to the RTI and an EOF (end of file) on each socket connection to another federate.
-It then closes all sockets and shut down.
+It then closes all sockets and shuts down.
 The RTI and all other federates should continue running until some other termination condition occurs.